 - Annual LLC compliance reminders

-For $460 total, our Lone Star Texas LLC is the most affordable package available.
-Other services will try to get you in the door with the promise of lower prices, but midway through checkout you’ll notice that they keep tacking on new fees and charges.
+Other services will try to get you in the door with the promise of lower prices, but midway through checkout you’ll notice that they keep tacking on fees for the essential features they should have included in the first place.
 Our price is straightforward: $460 total.
 That’s it.
 There are no hidden fees, no up-sells, and if you continue with our registered agent service next year, we won’t jack up your fee.
 It’s $50 per year.
 Year after year.

 How to Start a Texas LLC